 Our "To-Destination" businesses, including Amap, Fliggy and Koubei, provide consumers with convenient access to quality services at their destinations.
-In fiscal year 2023, the order volume of "To-Destination" businesses grew rapidly year-over-year.
+In fiscal year 2022, the order volume of "To-Destination" businesses grew rapidly year-over-year.

+Amap.
 Amap is a leading provider of mobile digital map, navigation and real-time traffic information in China.
 Amap empowers major mobile apps across different industry verticals, including local services, ride-hailing and social networking, which end users can access directly through Amap's leading open platform.
 In addition, Amap provides digital map data, navigation software and real-time traffic information to international and domestic automobile manufacturers as well as aftermarket consumers in China.
-Amap also empowers major platforms and infrastructural service providers, including our China commerce platforms, Cainiao and Alipay.
-On October 1, 2022, the first day of the week-long National Day holiday in China, Amap achieved a record high of over 220 million daily active users.
-In March 2023, the number of average daily active users of Amap reached a new record high of 150 million, driven by increasing intra-city commute and inter-city travel demand.
+Amap also empowers major platforms and infrastructural service providers in our ecosystem, including our China commerce, Cainiao and Alipay.
+On October 1, 2021, the first day of the week-long National Day holiday in China, Amap achieved a record high of over 200 million daily active users.

-Fliggy, a leading online travel platform in China, provides comprehensive reservation and fulfillment services for domestic and international airline and train tickets, accommodation, car rental, package tours, and local attraction tickets and other services.
-Fliggy leverages its digital technology and products to enable its partners to enhance the efficiency of providing travel services, develop new product offerings, improve member engagement, and conduct data-driven marketing campaigns, providing consumers with a diverse range of high-quality travel options.
+Fliggy, a leading online travel platform in China, provides comprehensive reservation and fulfillment services for airline and train tickets, accommodation, car rental, package tours and local attractions.
+Fliggy leverages its platform to help various industry partners, such as hotels, to integrate their services and membership systems, and utilize digital marketing to provide users with more travel options.